 - In the movie Bombshell, a kidnapped scientist gets his kidney removed and replaced with a sack of protein, which is slowly being turned into a bomb by the nano machines he was developing.

-- In Magic: The Gathering, of all things.
-The phyrexian "glistening oil" was heavily implied to be made from nanomachines, and so was the black cloud Yawgmoth manifested as.
+- The Phyrexian "glistening oil" is heavily implied to be made from nanomachines, and so was the black cloud Yawgmoth manifested as.

 - Flowstone, the rocklike substance that made up most of the artificial world of Rath in Magic: The Gathering, is made of Dungeon Punk-style nanomachines that can be controlled by the mind, usually by Rath's ruler, the evincar.
 It can be shaped into semi-sentient beasts or unleashed as a viscous tidal wave.
 Flowstone is not self-replicating, though; it was produced in a factory in the now-destroyed stronghold, the evincar's fortress at the center of the plane.